electron/electron/docs/api/structures/desktop-capturer-source.md

   `chromeMediaSourceId` constraint when calling [`navigator.webkitGetUserMedia`].
 The format of the identifier will be `window:XX:YY` or `screen:ZZ:0`.
 XX is the windowID/handle.
 YY is 1 for the current process, and 0 for all others.
-And ZZ is a sequential number to indicate the screen (this does NOT correspond to the listing 'screen 1', 'screen 2', ..., 'screen n' in the source's name.
+ZZ is a sequential number that represents the screen, and it does not equal to the index in the source's name.
 * `name` String - A screen source will be named either `Entire Screen` or `Screen <index>`, while the name of a window source will match the window title.